 - How should I send my supporting documents to you?

-You can send your supporting documents to us via post or by e-mail.
-Please do not send them until you have received your UCAS number and remember to write this number on your postal documents or e-mail.
+You can send your supporting documents to us by e-mail.
+Please do not send them until you have received your UCAS number.
 Photocopies are acceptable at this stage of your application but you will have to bring the original documents with you to registration.
-The postal address is:

 - Do I need to send you my exam results?

 Where UCAS don't provide us with your results, you'll need to supply them to us yourself.
 You can do this by emailing electronic copies of your certificates/transcripts to us at email@example.com.
 You'll need to bring the original paper copies with you when you come to the University to start your course (see below).